eight04/linkify-plus-plus-core/README.md

 ### linkify([root: element, ] options: object) -> Promise

 A convenient function to setup Linkifier.
 See Linkifier for the arguments.
 Additionally, if option object has some keys starting with `on`, the function treats them as event listeners.
-You can register event listener like this:
+You can register event listeners like:

 ```
-linkify(root, {
+linkify({
+  root,
   matcher,
   onlink: ({link}) => {...}
 }).then(...);